Tingira Heights

 Health outcomes in Tingira Heights are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Tingira Heights shows below-average health indicators based on AreaSearch's assessment.
+Tingira Heights shows below-average health outcomes according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.

-Private health cover is exceptionally high at approximately 60% of the total population (1,247 people), compared to 51.9% in Rest of NSW.
+Private health cover is exceptionally high at 60%, compared to 51.9% in Regional NSW (as of 2021).
 The most common conditions are asthma (10.6%) and arthritis (9.7%).
-64.1% of residents report no medical ailments, similar to the 63.3% across Rest of NSW.
-Working-age population has notably high chronic condition rates.
-The area has 16.2% residents aged 65 and over (335 people), lower than the 23.4% in Rest of NSW.
+64.1% of residents report no medical ailments, slightly higher than the 63.3% across Regional NSW.
+Working-age population faces notable health challenges due to elevated chronic condition rates.
+The area has 16.4% residents aged 65 and over (as of October 2021), lower than Regional NSW's 23.4%.
 Health outcomes among seniors are above average, with national rankings higher than the general population.

 Frequently Asked Questions - Health